USS Oak Hill Departs in Atlantic Alliance 2025 support of exercise Atlantic Alliance 2025

 The Harpers Ferry-class dock landing ship USS Oak Hill (LSD 51) departs Joint Expeditionary Base Little Creek-Fort Story, June 20, in support of Atlantic Alliance 2025 (AA25).
 U.S. 2nd Fleet and II Marine Expeditionary Force, alongside Allies from the Netherlands and the United Kingdom, will conduct AA25, the premier East Coast naval integration exercise designed to rehearse, train, and refine U.S. Navy and Marine Corps amphibious capabilities while improving interoperability with our Allies in the littoral environment.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Troy Davis)
+(U.S. Navy Video by Mass Communication Specialist Seaman Nathan Sears)

 |Date Taken: